Villefranche-Sur-Mer Yacht Charters

-Located at the center of the old town, this Baroque-style church was built in 1750s on the site of a more modest 14th Century church.
+Located at the center of the old town, this Baroque-style church was built in the 1750s on the site of a more modest 14th Century church.
 A registered French Historic Site, it houses various works of art, including a large painting of Saint Michael, and the 18th Century “Christ of the Galleys” sculpture.
 The organ, built by the Grinda Brothers in 1790, is one of the oldest organs in the region that is still in operation.

 Old Harbor of La Darse

 Built in the 17th Century for the galleys of the Duke of Savoy, it is now a marina that hosts yachts from across the world.
-It is also the site of the oceanographic observatory of Villefranche, part of the Pierre and Marie Curie University of Paris, and the French National Centre for Scientific Research.
+It is also the site of the oceanographic observatory of Villefranche, part of the Pierre and the Marie Curie University of Paris, and the French National Centre for Scientific Research.

-Founded in 1557, this area houses the Town Hall, a convention center, museums and an open-air theater.
+Founded in 1557, this area houses the Town Hall, a convention center, museums, and an open-air theater.